Quantum Rationale-Aware Graph Contrastive Learning for Jet Discrimination: Results and Discussion

 \section{Results and Discussion}

-We evaluated the performance of QRGCL against two classical models (GNN and EQGNN), three quantum models (QGNN, EQGNN, and QCL), and five hybrid classical-quantum models (CQCL, three variants of QCGCL, and QRGCL with RX+H encoding).
-The area under the curve (AUC) was selected as the benchmark metric due to its effectiveness in assessing binary classification performance across all thresholds.
+We evaluate the performance of QRGCL against the baseline architectures defined in Section 3.3 (see also Appendix \ref{app:qencoders} and \ref{app:benchmark_models} for detailed specifications).
+AUC was selected as the benchmark metric due to its effectiveness in assessing binary classification performance across all thresholds.
+While specific working points (e.g., background rejection at fixed efficiency) are often used in HEP, AUC provides a holistic measure of the discriminator's separation power independent of specific operating conditions, facilitating architectural comparison.
 The number of trainable parameters of CRG was 1,073, compared to 45 for QRG.

-QRGCL achieved the highest AUC (77.53\%), outperforming all baselines.
-The best performance was obtained using $H$ followed by $RX$ encoding, a learning rate of $1\times10^{-3}$, and $SWAP$ entanglement, as detailed in Table~\ref{tab:hyperparam}.
-As shown in Table~\ref{tab:classical_vs_quantum}, QRGCL outperformed classical RGCL in most settings, particularly with 3 layers, 7-node rationales, and an augmentation ratio of 10\%.
-More detailed results are outlined in Appendix~\ref{appendix:results}.

-We took the best two well-performing encoders from Table \ref{tab:hyperparam} and developed two variants by hybridizing them, and further experimentations revealed that $H$ followed by $RX$ gate is more robust.
-Additionally, the relatively large number of parameters in the QRGCL is due to the utilization of the ParticleNet GNN encoder, which possesses 125k parameters, while the QRG circuit only has 45 parameters.
-Tables \ref{tab:hyperparam}, \ref{tab:classical_vs_quantum}, and \ref{tab:benchmark} complement the ablation studies for QRGCL.
-Full ablation results, including encoder comparisons, entanglement strategies, layer and rationale variations, and rationale-aware vs. rationale-agnostic models, are detailed in Appendix~\ref{appendix:results}.

-Additional benchmarks and resource notes (including cases where certain quantum baselines fail at larger $n_{\alpha}$ due to memory limits) are provided in Table~\ref{tab:appendix_a1} (and reproduced in Appendix~\ref{appendix:additional_benchmarks}).
+The hyperparameters specific to QRGCL include encoder type, learning rate, and entanglement type, as detailed in Table~\ref{tab:hyperparam}.
+See Appendix \ref{app:qencoders} for detailed definitions of the specific quantum encoders tested, including Amplitude, IQP, and Angle-based variants.
+Among the encoders, $RX$ and $H$ achieved the highest AUC values at 76.3\% and 76.7\%, respectively, while displacement-amplitude and $RZ$ encodings performed poorly, with AUCs of 72.1\% and 67.3\%.
+The optimal learning rate of $1\times10^{-3}$ produced the highest AUC of 76.2\%, with higher rates resulting in decreased performance.
+The $SWAP$ entanglement type yielded the best overall results, achieving an AUC of 76.2\%. $CNOT$ and $CZ$ entanglements performed strongly, while other configurations underperformed.
+For the proposed QGRCL, two possible combinations of $RX$ and $H$ encoders, the learning rate of $1\times10^{-3}$ and $SWAP$ entangler were tried.

+For both the classical RGCL and QRGCL models, tunable parameters included the number of nodes per head (\(n_\alpha\)) ranging from 7 to 10, the number of classical or quantum layers (\(n_{layer}\)) ranging from 2 to 5, and the augmentation ratio ranging from 0.1 to 0.3.
+As shown in Table~\ref{tab:classical_vs_quantum}, QRGCL achieves comparable AUC values to the classical RGCL across different node counts (8 and 10 nodes).
+At 3 layers, QRGCL achieves performance comparable to the classical model (74.7\% vs 73.6\%, within statistical uncertainty).
+However, it underperformed at 2 and 4 layers.
+With a 0.1 augmentation ratio, QRGCL achieved its strongest performance of 78.8\%, compared to the classical approach's 74.1\%.
+The optimal parameters for QRGCL were found to be \(n_\alpha = 7\), \(n_{layer} = 3\), and an augmentation ratio of 10\%.